tushar0067/InterviewPrepChatbot/README.md

 npm install react react-dom parcel

 4. Configure package.json
-Open your package.json file and add the following start script:
+Open your package.json file and add the following start and build scripts:

 "scripts": {
+  "start": "parcel src/index.html",
-  "start": "parcel index.html",
+  "build": "parcel src/build index.html",
   "test": "echo \"Error: no test specified\" && exit 1" },

-5. Add Your API Key
+5. Create .env for API Key
-Open App.js and paste your Google Gemini API key into the API_KEY constant:

-// App.js -> line 103
-const API_KEY = "YOUR_API_KEY_HERE"; // <--- PASTE YOUR KEY.
-DO NOT SHARE.
+Create a new file in your project's root directory named .env.
+Inside this file, add your API key like this (Parcel requires the PARCEL_ prefix):

+PARCEL_GEMINI_API_KEY=YOUR_API_KEY_HERE

+6. Create .gitignore
+Create another file named .gitignore in the root directory and add the following lines to it.
+This is a crucial step to ensure your secret key is not uploaded to GitHub.

+.env
+node_modules/
+dist/
+.parcel-cache/

-6. Run the Application
+7. Run the Application
 You're all set!
 Start the development server by running:

 npm start

 Parcel will bundle the application and provide you with a local server address (usually http://localhost:1234).
 Open this link in your browser to see the app live.
+For a production build, run npm run build.

 📁 File Structure
 The project is organized into modular components for better maintainability: